Joseph Bailly: Early history and ancestors

 Joseph Bailly was an early fur trader on the Great Lakes.
 He and his children had significant influence as the region transitioned from English colonialism to frontier expansion of the United States.
-He was born Honore Gratien Joseph Bailly de Messein on 7 April 1774 in Verchères, Quebec; a village which originated with a land grant to his great-great grandfather Francois Xavier Jarret, Sieur de Vercheres in 1672.
+He was born Honore Gratien Joseph Bailly de Messein on 7 April 1774 in Verchères, Quebec; a village which originated with a land grant to his great-great-grandfather Francois Xavier Jarret, Sieur de Vercheres in 1672.
 It is located 20 mi up the Saint Lawrence River from Montreal, on the opposite bank.
 Bailly was a sixth–generation French-Canadian, descending from Jehan Terriault and Perrine Brault, who were original colonists in Acadia in 1637.
-Bailly's great-grandfather Nicholas Antoine Coulon, Sieur de Villiers was a trader and Army officer who was killed by Fox Indians on the shore of Green Bay, Wisconsin in 1733.
+Bailly's great-grandfather Nicholas Antoine Coulon, Sieur de Villiers was a trader and Army officer who was killed by Meskwaki people on the shore of Green Bay, Wisconsin in 1733.
 His uncle, Father Charles-Francois Bailly de Messein, spent more than twenty years as a Catholic missionary to the Mi'kmaq Indians of Nova Scotia, and was appointed coadjutor Bishop of Quebec in 1788.
 Following the family interest in the fur trade, Joseph Bailly received an advanced education in Montreal, and served a clerkship with the North West Company.
 In 1792, at the age of 18, he finished his education, and entered the fur trade at Michilimackinac.
 Although from a prominent family, they had little money.
 His father died in 1795, and Joseph became the main support of his mother, younger brother, and sister for several years.

 Fur trader

-In the winter of 1792-93, Bailly entered into extensive fur trading with Ottawa villages in central Michigan.
+In the winter of 1792–93, Bailly entered into extensive fur trading with Ottawa villages in central Michigan.
 From 1793 to 1810, his winter residence was a trading post located near an Ottawa village at the foot of the Maple River Rapids, in Lebanon Township, Clinton County.
-Bailly owned additional trading posts from 1793 to 1822 on Lake Muskego, Muskegon River, Michigan (now Muskegon, Michigan); from 1793 to 1810 in Chig-au-mish-kene village on Grand River (now Lyons, Michigan), from 1807 to 1815, in Parc aux Vaches village on St. Joseph River, (south of present-day Niles, Michigan); from 1807 - 1828 on the Calumet River, Indiana; and from 1807 - 1828 on the Kankakee River, Illinois.
+Bailly owned additional trading posts from 1793 to 1822 on Lake Muskego, Muskegon River, Michigan (now Muskegon, Michigan); from 1793 to 1810 in Chig-au-mish-kene village on Grand River (now Lyons, Michigan); from 1807 to 1815, in Parc aux Vaches village on St. Joseph River (south of present-day Niles, Michigan); from 1807 to 1828 on the Calumet River, Indiana; and from 1807 to 1828 on the Kankakee River, Illinois.